 - Reduced PEP reactivity to incentives

-8. Changes in the autonomic nervous system caused by ADHD medications¶
+8. Changes in the autonomic nervous system due to ADHD medication¶

-A study of adolescents with ADHD found decreased sympathetic and parasympathetic nervous system activity compared to unaffected individuals.
-This difference was almost equalized by a sustained-release MPH preparation.
+A study on adolescents with ADHD found reduced activity of the sympathetic and parasympathetic nervous system compared to those not affected.
+This difference was almost equalized by a slow-release MPH preparation.